-About Sight & Sound
+About Sight and Sound

-Sight & Sound is the UK’s oldest film publication and an internationally respected voice in film criticism and journalism.
+Sight and Sound is the UK’s oldest film publication and an internationally respected voice in film criticism and journalism.
 We aim to publish the best quality, most probing and insightful writing on cinema and TV – writing that is interesting and accessible to cinephiles and general readers alike.
-We publish a monthly magazine, daily content on our website and social channels, and a weekly newsletter.
+We publish a monthly magazine, writing on our website and social channels, and a weekly newsletter.
 Global independent and arthouse film is at the heart of what we cover, but we are interested in every corner of moving-image culture, from TikTok and TV series to Hollywood blockbusters.
-As with pitches to any publication, it’s best if you’re familiar with our content and style before you write to us – but we’d love to hear what we should be covering that we’re currently not.
+As with pitches to any publication, it’s best if you’re familiar with our style before you write to us – but we’d love to hear what we should be covering that we’re currently not.